Codechi/ECE344-Operating-Systems-OS-161/README.md

 What is fully working:

-- Synchronization primitives like Locks, semaphores and condition variables
+- Synchronization primitives like ocks, semaphores and condition variables
 - Threads, process management data structure, system call such as fork, getpid, waitpid, read, write.
 - Coremap